Tixierae/shinyJsTutorials/README.md

-install modified widgets as `devtools::install_github("tixierae/shinyJsTutorials/tutorials/materials2/C3")`
+install modified widgets as `devtools::install_github("tixierae/shinyJsTutorials/tutorials/materials2/C3")` If previous installation aborted for some reason, might be necessary to use `INSTALL_opts = c('--no-lock')` argument.

 # shiny-js-tutorials